 Supported Debian virtual machines on Hyper-V

-The following feature distribution map indicates the features that are present in each version.
+The following feature distribution map indicates the features that are present in each version of Windows Server.
 The known issues and workarounds for each distribution are listed after the table.

-Built in - LIS are included as part of this Linux distribution.
-The Microsoft-provided LIS download package doesn't work for this distribution so do not install it.
-The kernel module version numbers for the built in LIS (as shown by lsmod, for example) are different from the version number on the Microsoft-provided LIS download package.
-A mismatch does not indicate that the built in LIS is out of date.
+Built in - Linux integration services (LIS) are included as part of this Linux distribution.
+The Microsoft-provided LIS download package doesn't work for this distribution.
+Don't install the Microsoft package.
+The kernel module version numbers for the built-in LIS (as shown by lsmod, for example) are different from the version number on the Microsoft-provided LIS download package.
+A mismatch doesn't indicate that the built-in LIS is out of date.

 ✔ - Feature available